-23 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2021
+25 Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 December 2022

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and a new standard, HKFRS 17, Insurance contracts, which are not yet effective for the year ended 31 December 2021 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of new or amended standards, which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.
 These developments include the following which may be relevant to the Company.